Promoting Forensic Science Reform

 - Meetings on Capitol Hill and with key government agencies

-- ASA cosponsors American Chemical Society Congressional briefing on Forensic Science reform, 9/26/12.
+- ASA cosponsors American Chemical Society Congressional briefing on Forensic Science reform, 9/26/12; Scientific Rigor for the Courtroom, 4/1/14.

 - Sessions on forensic science at Joint Statistical Meetings and other meetings (Please contact the authors before quoting from their presentations)